edibotopic/edibotopic-website/content/blog/iconic-programming.md

 programming.
 Visual programs typically rely on graphical elements, like boxes, which can be dragged and connected.
 These interfaces can be more convenient for specific users or for particular use-cases.

-Icons _resemble what they represent_, while a box is symbolic, an abstraction.
+Icons _resemble what they represent_, while a box is symbolic — an abstraction.

 Programming with icons does not require a graphical user interface.
 I can type or write `^ ^ ^` to represent a mountain range without a GUI.

-Here are some other icons with possible spatial interpretations:
+Here are some other icons with possible spatial interpretations that may be intuitive too you:

 * `^` pointer
 * `!` filter